 SARS-CoV-2 is a contagious virus causing the disease COVID-19 that became a global pandemic in 2019 and has resulted in more than three million deaths.
 While the infection and mortality rates have slowed in regions of the world with high vaccination rates, the struggle with the pathogen is ongoing and evolving since SARS-CoV-2 is mutating into new variants.
 COVID-19 is characterized by fever, sore throat, acute shortness of breath, cough, and oxygen desaturation in the blood.
-At least three major variants have swept across the world in successive waves and overwhelmed healthcare systems during these waves.
+New variants continue to sweep across the world in successive waves.
 With new variants of the virus emerging, therapeutic research is addressing the challenge of keeping up with this rapidly mutating virus.
 The early vaccines have been effective in limiting the severity of disease in vaccinated individuals.
 Vaccines that elicit strong T cell responses are believed to have the potential to provide long-term or durable protection.